Bolympus1/DADS7202_HW02/README.md

  - [✨ Dataset](https://drive.google.com/drive/folders/16B2ut6co3qQ1eBGqpvZMb8ZJNta62rp4?usp=sharing) <br>
 Link to download the dataset: https://drive.google.com/drive/folders/16B2ut6co3qQ1eBGqpvZMb8ZJNta62rp4?usp=sharing

-We collected 4 brands of mobile phone datasets which are Apple(iPhone), Huawei, OPPO, and Samsung that are still sale in 2022.
+We collected 4 brands of mobile phone image(3 color channel) datasets which are Apple(iPhone), Huawei, OPPO, and Samsung that are still sale in 2022.
 We try to select various images in every dimension of the phone (frontside, backside, and some specific areas such as the camera ) source of the official image are from  BaNANA online shop **`"https://www.bnn.in.th/th"`** and unofficial image from Facebook market place.
 The total image that we collected from 2 sources is 434 images (iPhone 100 images, Huawei 124 images, Oppo 109 images, and Samsung 100 images).

 ## Assumption: